Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 So let's begin.

-Uh Keir Starmer has announced that they're going to bring in digital IDs, so you will not be able to work or do various other things without having a digital ID.
+So you will not be able to work or do various other things without having a digital ID.

-Now, this is pretty mad to be honest, and I'm gonna read from this is a live page that the BBC have had.
+It's a live page that the BBC have had.

-Um, but they say the government's digital ID scheme will enable digital checks on people's right to work and live in the UK.
+But they say the government's digital ID scheme will enable digital checks on people's right to work and live in the UK.

-So they are going to have to have a centralized database with information about everyone in the country to hand at all times, and it's going to be able to be checked at will by whoever is intending to access it.
+So they are going to have to have a centralized database with information about everyone in the country to hand at all times.

-They say, under the plans, anyone starting a new job or looking to rent a home would need to show the card on a smartphone app.
+They say under the plans, anyone starting a new job or looking to rent a home would need to show the card on a smartphone app.

 So you have to have a smartphone to just live in the UK now.